rcfdtools/R.GISPython/UnpivotTable/Readme.md

-# Unpivot a multiple column table into a table with multiple records
+# Unpivot a multiple column table into a table with stacked records
-Keywords: `Unpivot` `Python`
+Keywords: `Unpivot` `Python` `Stack`

 > Over ArcGIS or a .dbf file, the maximum number of columns are 256.
 >
 > An extensive Pandas dataframe with more than 256 attributes, could be truncated if directly is converted into a GIS table.

-The size of the transformed unpivot file, could be much more heavy than the original pivot file.
+The size of the transformed unpivot file, could be much bigger than the original pivot file.

 [UnpivotTable.py](UnpivotTable.py)